 While the process can be intimidating, your disability attorney is an expert on the process.
 You can seek help without worrying about upfront costs or unexpected bills because they are paid out of any awarded funds.

 The Ortiz law firm has successfully represented people in disability cases across the United States.
-If you would like to talk to one of our experienced disability lawyers about your tendinits and its impact on your ability to work, call us at 850-308-7833.
-We would be happy to evaluate your case and to discuss how to help you through the application process.
+If you would like to talk to one of our experienced disability lawyers about your tendinitis and its impact on your ability to work, call us at 850-308-7833.
+We would be happy to evaluate your case and to discuss how to help you through the appeal process.